WHAT'S THE STORY WITH SHORT SLEEVE SHIRTS?

-Since then, he has used the same spirit to help companies outshine and outperform the competition, working with brands such as Fox Sports, ESPN, Comcast Spotlight, Tommy Bahama, Ben Sherman, Ted Baker, Brighton, Tori Richard, Maker & Company, The British Belt Company, Luchiano Visconti, Nat Nast, Happy Socks, True Grit, La Matera and more.
+Since then, he has used the same spirit to help companies outshine and outperform the competition, working with fashion, entertainment and sports brands such as Walt Disney Entertainment, Fox Sports, ESPN, Comcast Spotlight, Boot Barn, Pendelton, Tommy Bahama, Ben Sherman, Ted Baker, Brighton, Tori Richard, Maker & Company, The British Belt Company, Luchiano Visconti, Nat Nast, Happy Socks, True Grit, La Matera and more.

 Finding common ground in the types of experiences he has had, Henry prides himself on being able to take on any creative challenge, whether it’s designing garments for performers or working alongside clients to develop all aspects of the creative process, helping artists realize their vision from production development to product merchandising and visual packaging.
 “If I have been good at one thing, it’s that I have been able to identify consumer behaviors that others often overlook.
 I'm grateful to have a keen eye for anything creative and that is what pushes any project to the next level.
 It’s what I’m most proud of.”